nico-hn/LogLineParser/README.md

 1. For converting file formats
 2. For picking up log records that satisfy certain criteria

-For the first purpose, the tool support conversion from an Apache log format to CSV or TSV format.
+For the first purpose, the tool supports conversion from an Apache log format to CSV or TSV format.
 And for the second purpose, criteria such as :not_found?(= :status_code_404?) or :access_by_bots? are defined, and you can combine them by writing a configuration file.

 #### For converting file formats